cherali/localization/README.md

 ## How It's Work?

-It's depends! :)) Whether you use client or server localization, for more info [check this link](./markdown/how-works.md)
+It's depends on whether you want to use server or client localization, for more info [Check this link](./markdown/how-works.md)

 ## Supporting Type